-- Potential impact and added value to the circular economy in the specific sector. - Who is the target audience of this product and why would they like to buy the product? - The potential of the value chain actors to sustain/extend/alter the value chain in the future, and document the business opportunity. - Estimated potential environmental (quantified), economic, and potential social impact of the above demonstration (eg. reduced use of raw material, reduced cost of material sourcing, or reduced overall cost of product, or more efficient value chains, social benefits, etc.)
+- Potential impact to the circular economy in the specific sector. - Who are the target groups of this product/part after the R-strategy has been adopted and why would they like to buy this? - The potential of the value chain actors to sustain/extend/alter the value chain in the future, and document the business opportunity. - Estimated potential environmental (quantified), economic, and potential social impact of the above demonstration (eg. reduced use of raw material, reduced cost of material sourcing, or reduced overall cost of product, or more efficient value chains, social benefits, etc.)